 On February 14, 2022, we acquired a leasehold interest in the Dunkirk Facility from Athenex.
-The facility provides us with a state-of-the-art biotech production center that we believe substantially expands and diversifies our existing manufacturing capacity in the U.S.
+The facility is expected to be a state-of-the-art biotech production center that we believe will substantially expand and diversify our existing manufacturing capacity in the U.S.